Finite Codimensionality Method in Infinite-dimensional Optimization Problems: First-order necessary condition in optimization problems

-From the equivalence of $(\ref{cqKKT2})$ and $(\ref{??!!})$, we see that Corollary $\ref{coro2.1}$ is a generalization of the classical KKT condition and the enhanced KKT condition to constrained optimization problems in metric space with the range of the constraint map $f$ belonging to an infinite-dimensional space. \end{remark}
+From the above arguments, generally speaking, the condition \eqref{cqKKT} is weaker than the Robinson constraint qualification $(\ref{??!!})$.
+Furthermore, the first-order necessary optimality condition in Corollary $\ref{coro2.1}$ serves as a generalization of the classical KKT condition and the enhanced KKT condition for constrained optimization problems in metric spaces, with which the range of the constraint map $f$ being in an infinite-dimensional space. \end{remark}

-To end this subsection, we show by the following example that the Fritz John condition holds true, but the KKT condition does not work.
-The idea comes from \cite{KK1951}.
+To conclude this subsection, inspired by the work of \cite{KK1951}, we present an example illustrating the effectiveness of the Fritz John condition and the limitation of the KKT condition.
+Moreover, this example highlights how the enhanced Fritz John condition offers more precise information, compared to the Fritz John condition derived by the separation method.

-\begin{example} Let $V=X=\ell^{2}=\Big\{\ u=(u_1,u_2,...)^{\top}\;\Big|\; u_i\in\dbR, \ i\in \dbN \mbox{ and }\sum\limits_{i=1}^{\infty} u^{2}_{i}< +\infty\ \Big\}$.
-Define a map $f:X\to X$ as follows:
+\begin{example} Let $V=X=\ell^{2}=\Big\{ (u_1,u_2,...)^{\top}\;\Big|\; u_i\in\dbR, \ i\in \dbN \mbox{ and }\sum\limits_{i=1}^{\infty} u^{2}_{i}< +\infty \Big\}$.
+Define a map $f: V\to X$ as follows:

 and consider the nonlinear optimization problem: